 Female Veterans Gather for Self-Care with Wounded Warrior Project

-CINCINNATI, April 16, 2019 /PRNewswire/ -- Air Force veteran Tamara ODonnell joined other female veterans at a Wounded Warrior Project® (WWP) women's wellness weekend.
+CINCINNATI, April 16, 2019 /PRNewswire/ -- Air Force veteran Tamara ODonnell joined other female veterans at a Wounded Warrior Project® (WWP) women veteran's wellness weekend.
 This event brought together veterans and their family members in a welcoming environment that fostered healing and relaxation.

 "I learned some cool new options for improving my life," Tamara said.
 "This event gave me a chance to bond with other women who understand my struggles.
 I met people I would like to stay in contact with as I move forward.